Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

-Negative-frequency modes are necessary to exactly satisfy realness.
-However, for filters with high-$Q$ modes, the response can be well approximated (at positive frequencies $\omega$) by the well-known rotating-wave approximation (RWA) of including only positive-frequency modes in QNMT.
-In this case, the previous results hold for any complex phase factor $\gamma=e^{i\varphi}$.
+To exactly satisfy realness, we recall that negative-frequency modes are necessary and only $\gamma=\pm1$ is allowed.
+However, for some systems, realness may not be a strict condition.
+For example, for filters with high-$Q$ modes, the response can be well approximated (at positive frequencies $\omega$) by the well-known rotating-wave approximation (RWA) of including only positive-frequency modes in QNMT.
+In this case, all previous results hold for any complex phase factor $\gamma=e^{i\varphi}$.
 Therefore, in filter design, Eqs.~(\ref{eq:condition-a}--\ref{eq:condition-d}) permit $\sigma_{n}$ to be tuned to the desired values up to an overall common phase factor (expressed via $\gamma$ or $\beta=\pm i/\sqrt{\gamma}$).
-Then, the resulting filters, even after including also negative modes with $\sigma^*_{n}$ to satisfy realness, will be good approximations of ISFs within the bandwidth of interest.
+Then, the resulting filters, even after also including negative modes with their corresponding $\sigma^*_{n}$ to satisfy realness, will be good approximations of SFs within the bandwidth of interest.

-As seen in Eq.~(\ref{eq:T-12-21}), for $\sigma=\pm1$ ($\gamma=1$), $S$ computed through QNMT is exactly symmetric, and it is easy to see that, for $\sigma=\pm i$ ($\gamma=-1$), $S=\bar{S}C$ is also symmetric with $C_{22}=-C_{11}$.
-However, when $\gamma$ is complex, the reciprocity condition Eq.~(\ref{D-condition-withC}) cannot be satisfied with a constant $C$.
-Since an actual physical system is obviously reciprocal, even when designed for complex $\gamma$, this means that $C$ is necessarily non-constant, but rather slowly varying due to other modes, in a way that guarantees reciprocity (note~\footnote{In other words, it is not possible to obtain high-$Q$ modes verifying Eq.~(\ref{r-equation}) with complex $\gamma$ without additional modes proximal enough to form a frequency-dependent $C$.}).
-Therefore, for design purposes, once the optimized structure has been obtained, there is no need for further fine-tuning optimization.
-Now, if one also cares to obtain a more precise QNMT description of this structure, the procedure of Section~\ref{sec-QNM-theory} (including all modes and fine-tuning $D$'s) can be followed.
+As seen from Eq.~(\ref{eq:T-12-21}), for $\sigma=\pm1$ ($\gamma=1$), $\bar{S}$ is always a symmetric matrix, so $S=\bar{S}C$ is also symmetric (reciprocal system) if $C_{22}=C_{11}$.
+Similarly, for $\sigma=\pm i$ ($\gamma=-1$), $S$ always satisfies reciprocity if $C_{22}=-C_{11}$.
+However, when $\gamma$ is complex, reciprocity and realness of $S=\bar{S}C$ cannot be satisfied with a constant $C$.
+Since an actual physical system is obviously reciprocal, even when designed for complex $\gamma$, this means that, in this case, $C(\omega)$ is necessarily nonconstant, but rather slowly varying due to other modes, in a way that guarantees reciprocity.
+In other words, it is not possible to obtain high-$Q$ modes verifying Eq.~(\ref{r-equation}) with complex $\gamma$ without additional modes proximal enough to form a frequency dependent $C(\omega)$.